The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 Avocado

-- Materials used: Organic Dunlop latex, organic wool and organic cotton, recycled steel innerspring, no chemical adhesives used.
+- Materials used: Organic Dunlop latex, organic wool, organic cotton, recycled steel coils, no chemical adhesives

-- Flame retardant alternatives: Untreated organic wool and natural hydrated silica
+- Flame retardant alternatives: Organic wool and hydrated silica

 - Mattress options: